The Ultimate Exuma Yacht Charter

 Day 2: Bell Island

-On day 2, enjoy breakfast at anchor, followed by a morning swim or snorkel in the warm waters at Highbourne Cay.
-A short cruise South lies Norman’s Cay, once a notorious smugglers’ hotspot, boasting the world-class diving spots at Octopus Garden and Hammerhead Glutch, and the unique opportunity to explore the submerged wreckage of a smugglers plane.
-For a casual lunch on-land, MacDuff’s is the only option!
+On day 2, enjoy breakfast at anchor.
+Afterward, swim or snorkel in the warm waters at Highbourne Cay.
+Cruise south to Norman’s Cay, a former smugglers’ hotspot with world-class diving spots like Octopus Garden and Hammerhead Glutch.
+Explore the submerged wreckage of a smuggler’s plane for a unique adventure.
+For a laid-back lunch on land, MacDuff’s is your only option!

-The afternoon can be spent exploring more secluded beaches on Bell Island – the perfect location for a private beach BBQ.
-For a more formal setting or a social drink, the Harbour Club Restaurant is quite impressive.
-For more adventurous guests, nearby Compass Cay offers the unique opportunity to pet the friendly nurse sharks who swim right off the docks.
-An Exuma yacht charter is filled with once-in-a-lifetime experiences!
+The afternoon unfolds with exploration of secluded beaches on Bell Island—an ideal setting for a private beach BBQ.
+If you prefer a formal setting or a social drink, choose the impressive Harbour Club Restaurant.
+For the more adventurous, nearby Compass Cay offers the unique opportunity to interact with friendly nurse sharks swimming right off the docks.
+An Exuma yacht charter promises a journey filled with once-in-a-lifetime experiences!

 Test your nerves at Compass Cay, where you can swim with wild (but friendly) sharks.